| Languages: | go to language |

 dictionaries: Webster's Third New International Dictionary, Webster’s

-New Twentieth Century Unabridged Dictionary
+New Twentieth Century Unabridged Dictionary (2nd edition), and Longman’s

-syllables.
 The new double layer model enables the user to disregard

-certain secondary divisions (adapt~able
+certain secondary divisions (adapt~able instead of adapt~a~ble).

-with The Oxford Colour Spelling Dictionary (1995).
+Hyphenation agrees with Oxford Colour Spelling Dictionary (1995).
+Compared to the other dictionaries,

 The English module has separate entries for British, American, Canadian, Australian, New Zealand and South African